Archdiocese of Campobasso-Boiano: History

+Suffragan of Benevento

 In the second half of the 9th century, Boiano had its own gastald, who was subject to the Lombard prince of Benevento.
 Around 860, an alliance against the Saracens was entered into by the gastald of Boiano, the gastald of Telese, the count of Marsi, and the duke of Spoleto.

 In 1047, Boiano was still subject to the archbishop of Benevento.
 On 24 January 1058, Pope Stephen IX confirmed the privileges and rights of Udalricus, Archbishop of Benevento, including the church of Boiano.
 In June 1061, an unnamed bishop of Boiano took part in the first provincial synod of Archbishop Udalricus of Benevento.

 The first bishop of Boiano known by name is Adalberto (Alberto), who participated in the consecration of the major church at Montecassino by Pope Alexander II, on 1 October 1071.

 Bishop Poliziano consecrated the cathedral in 1215, with the participation of the bishops of Lucera, Fiorentino, Ariano, and Tortiboli.

+Destruction by emperor

 In 1221, the city of Boiano was captured by Frederick II, and set to the torch.
 In his edict, the "Statutum de reparatione castrorum", Frederick provided for the construction, maintenance, and provision of certain fortresses throughout his domains, which were to be inspected every quarter by "provisores castrorum".
 In 1239, Frederick designated certain strategic castles as "castra exempta", which were to be administered directly by the "provisores castrorum."
 One of these was Bojano.
 The men of Boiano were assigned to keep the castrum in repair.

 Others were: Giovanni (1226), who decorated the facade at his own expense, as recorded in an inscription; Silvio Pandoni (1489), who restored the work of Giovanni; Cardinal Franciotto Orsini (1519) and Bishop Carlo Carafa (1572), who adorned the cathedral with costly furnishings; and Celestino Bruni (1653), theologian and preacher.

 A great earthquake struck the kingdom of Naples on 5 December 1456.
 The city of Boiano and nearly all the inhabitants were reported killed.

 On 22 August 1794, Bishop Nicholas Rossetti held a diocesan synod in the cathedral of S. Bartolommeo in Boiano.

+Destruction by earthquake

 In the major earthquake of 26 July 1805, most of Boiano was destroyed, with 124 of the 3,433 inhabitants killed.

 Francesco Macarone (1879–1897) presided over a diocesan synod, held from 25 to 27 August 1885.